 Girls begin queuing at their local school with their friends, waiting for their names to be called.
 Many are apprehensive.
 After all, most have not been vaccinated since they were babies.
 It’s 2013, and a new immunisation has arrived in Kanyirabanyana, a village in the northern district of Gakenke in Rwanda nestled among rolling hills and plantations growing crops from bananas to potatoes.

-vaccines already given to young children as part of the national immunisation programme, this jab is different: it’s being offered just to older girls, age 11 to 12, in the final year of primary school.
+Unlike the 10 vaccines already given to young children as part of the national immunisation programme, this jab is different: it’s being offered just to older girls, age 11 to 12, in the final year of primary school.

 Three years before, Rwanda decided to make preventing cervical cancer a priority.
 The government agreed to partner with pharmaceutical company Merck to offer girls the chance to be vaccinated against the human papillomavirus (HPV), which causes cervical cancer.

 It was the first time an African country had embarked on a national

 cervical cancer prevention programme.

 It was an ambitious goal.
 Cervical cancer is the most common cancer in Rwandan women, and there were considerable cultural barriers to the vaccination programme – HPV is a sexually transmitted infection and talking about sex is taboo in Rwanda.

 Rwanda’s history also made it seem an improbable candidate for achieving high HPV vaccination coverage.